necnec/necnec.github.io/_posts/2023-10-21-self-stealing.md

 *fig 4.
 The larger $$t_2-t_1$$ the smaller a discount* {: style="color:gray; font-size: 80%; text-align:center;"}

-In a production system, implementing this adjustment could be quite straightforward.
-One would simply need to store the delay time from the previous impression, the value of that previous impression and also build a model that evaluates $$\lambda(x)$$ for each particular bid request [2]
+In a production system, implementing such adjustment could be quite straightforward.
+One would simply need to store the delay time from the previous impression, the value of that previous impression and also build a model that evaluates $$\lambda(x)$$ for each particular bid request [3]

 ## Budget constraint